yzf750/The-Quaker-Deliverance/README.md

 Features
 --------

-- Takes "Real Time" scrrwenshots.
+- Takes "Real Time" screenshots.
-- Laiches Mods or Maps
+- Launches Mods or sperate Maps.
-- Lunches Saved Games
+- Supports Saved Games.
-- Slects Skill Level
+- Selectable Skill Levels.
-- Shows Number fo Mosyrts and Secrets per map (Change skill level to see number per skill level)
+- Shows Number of monsters and secrets per map (Change skill level to see number per skill level).
-- Shows Maps full name
+- Shows Maps full name.
-- Supports themes
+- Supports themes.
-- Uses mostly pre installed python librarires for most distros (You may need to install the python pillow library for image support)
+- Uses mostly preinstalled python librarires for most distros (You may need to install the python pillow library for image support).
-- Search Mods and Maps (Only maps for the selected Mod, I might add support to search all maps)
+- Search Mods and Maps (Only maps for the selected Mod, I might add support to search all maps).
 - When you click a Mod a random screenshot will appear.
-- Saves the last Mod and Map used when closed.
+- Saves the last Mod and Map used when closing the app.

 Configuration
 -------------